Robert Aldrich: Education

-As the only male heir to the Lawson-Aldrich family line, Aldrich was under considerable pressure to compete successfully with his numerous cousins in a family of high achievers.
+As the only male heir to the Lawson-Aldrich family line, Aldrich was under pressure to compete with his numerous cousins in a family of high achievers.

 Following family tradition and expectations, Aldrich was educated at Moses Brown School in Providence from 1933 to 1937.
 There he served as captain of the track and football teams and was elected president of his senior class.

 Failing to matriculate to Yale due to mediocre grades, Aldrich attended the University of Virginia from 1937 to 1941, majoring in economics.
 He continued to excel in sports and played a leading role in campus clubs and fraternities.

 During the Great Depression, the adolescent Aldrich began to question the justice of his family's "politics and power" which clashed with his growing sympathies with left-wing social and political movements of the 1930s.
 Aldrich's disaffection from the Aldrich-Rockefeller right-wing social and political orientation contributed to a growing tension between father and son.

 Having satisfactorily demonstrated his aptitude for a career in finance, Aldrich defied his father by dropping out of college in his senior year without taking a degree.

 Aldrich approached his uncle Winthrop W. Aldrich, who got his 23-year-old nephew a job at RKO Studios as a production clerk at $25 a week.
 For this act of defiance, Aldrich was promptly disinherited.
 Aldrich reciprocated by expunging public records of his connection with the Aldrich-Rockefeller clan, while stoically accepting the breach.
 He rarely mentioned or invoked his family thereafter.
 It has been said that "No American film director was born as wealthy as Aldrich — and then so thoroughly cut off from family money."